hectorromerodev/todo-list-app-v1/README.md

-# ✅ Todo task list 🚀📝
+# 📝 Todo task list app ✅ 🚀

 ### Just a to do task list app, to get your task done.

-## 🏁 With this app you will 🏁
+## 🏁 With this app you will

 1. Create many tasks you want.
 2. Update the tasks.